Hardwaregore/Hardwaregore/README.md

  - I can be reached at hardwaregore101@gmail.com

 👉🏻 😱Bake a raspberry pi from amazon they said!
 It would be fun they said!
-BOOOOOOOOOOOOOOOOOOM!!!!!!!!!!!!!!!! 💣💥🤬
+Then it all went BOOOOOOOOOOOOOOOOOOM!!!!!!!!!!!!!!!! 💣💥🤬